Gap Year Days 96 – 111

 Long torturous train ride number three deposited us in Bucharest, Romania’s capital.
 I am really struggling with how to describe Bucharest, I think I feel kind of “meh” about it.
 I didn’t dislike it, but I definitely didn’t love it either.
 It is still showing many signs of the communist era, and there is a lot to be done in terms of infrastructure.
 That being said, Bucharest is trying really hard at the moment to attract tourists and improve what they do.

 As we often do on arrival in a new city, we did the free walking tour on our first day.
 Our guide was a young Romanian doctor, and he was doing the tours to promote the country that he loves.
-He talked a lot about the history of the country, and the problems that have been created with the fall of communism.
+He talked a lot about the history of Romania, and the problems that have been created with the fall of communism.
 There is still a lot of corruption in the government, with protests and demonstrations earlier this year reversing laws put in place only weeks earlier.
 It’s a bit complicated and I am no expert, so I won’t even try to explain exactly what happened.
 Our guide talked about a growing movement among the younger people to implement real change.

 It was still really hot when we were in Bucharest, so we didn’t do too much exploring.
 When we went out it was more for meals.
-We walked miles to indulge Simon’s need to visit the Bucharest Hard Rosa Cafe, and on other occasions found little bars and cafes down backstreets to eat it.
+We walked miles to indulge Simon’s need to visit the Bucharest Hard Rosa Cafe, and on other occasions found little bars and cafes down backstreets to eat in.
 There is quite a decent cafe scene in the centre of town, with some good places to eat traditional Romanian food and many international foods too.

 To placate my inner book nerd, we also visited Cărturești Carusel, a pretty bookshop right in the main street.
 It’s all white and open, and has a large foreign books section.
 If I was allowing myself to buy books I could easily have picked up 3 or 4 in English that I want to read.